qbicsoftware/variantstore-service/README.md

 ## Documentation

-Please visit the [Documentation](/docs/DOCUMENTATION.md) for detailed installation, run and configuration instructions.
+Please visit the [Documentation](/docs/README.md) for detailed installation, run and configuration instructions.

 Detailed documentation of the RESTful API is additionally available on [SwaggerHub](https://app.swaggerhub.com/apis/christopher-mohr/variantstore/0.6).

 ## Database

 In the current version, the **Variantstore** service can be used with a MariaDB and PostgreSQL database.
-If you want to use a different DBMS, you would have to provide an implementation for the `VariantstoreStorage`, make sure to use the same database model andset up the datasource in the `application.yml`.
+If you want to use a different DBMS, you have to provide an implementation for the `VariantstoreStorage` interface, make sure to use the same database model and set up the datasource accordingly in the `application.yml`.

 ## Contributions and Support